Protecting Your Livelihood: Understanding Business Litigation

 What is the difference between mediation and arbitration?

 Mediation and arbitration are alternative dispute resolution methods that can be used to resolve business litigation outside of court.
 In mediation, a neutral third party facilitates negotiations between the parties to help them reach a mutually acceptable agreement.
-In arbitration, a neutral third party hears evidence and arguments from both sides and issues a binding decision.
+In arbitration, a neutral third party hears evidence and arguments from both sides, and issues a binding decision.

 What are the common causes of business disputes?